Symplocarpus foetidus: Distribution and habitat

-The native region of the Eastern skunk cabbage is eastern North America.
+The native region of the eastern skunk cabbage is eastern North America.
 Its geographic range includes eastern Canada, the northeastern United States, and the states of Tennessee and North Carolina in the southeast and Minnesota in the west.
 In Canada, the plant's distribution ranges from western Nova Scotia to southeastern Manitoba.
 In Tennessee, it is protected as an endangered species.
 Its habitats include moist regions including marshes, wet forests, and stream banks.
-Like the rest of the Arum family, the Eastern skunk cabbage grows best in areas with great moisture.
+Like others in the arum family, the eastern skunk cabbage grows best in areas with great moisture.